cyndereN/Python-Learning/AI/Machine Learning/Hung-yi Lee ML.md

 - Regression: function outputs a scalar
 - Classification: Given options(classes), outputs the correct one
 - Structured Learning: create something with structure (image, document)

+# W2 Lecture 2: What to do if my network fails to train